adam-rumpf/logic-circuit-truth-table/README.txt

 The following logic gates are included:

     Inputs (0 Inputs, 1 Output):
-        IN -- Simply outputs a signal.
+        InGate -- Simply outputs a signal.
 Includes a toggle() method which sets its signal as True or False.
 Can be used as a truth table input.
-        TRUE -- Like IN, but outputs a constant True signal.
+        TrueGate -- Like InGate, but outputs a constant True signal.
+        FalseGate -- Like InGate, but outputs a constant False signal.

     Outputs (1 Input, 0 Outputs):
-        OUT -- Simply stores its input signal.
+        OutGate -- Simply stores its input signal.
 Meant for use in defining the truth table outputs.

     Unary Gates (1 Input, 1 Output):
-        DIODE -- Outputs a copy of its own input signal.
+        DiodeGate -- Outputs a copy of its own input signal.
-        NOT -- Outputs negation of input signal.
+        NotGate -- Outputs negation of input signal.

     Binary Gates (2 Inputs, 1 Output):
-        AND -- Outputs True if both inputs are True, and False otherwise.
+        AndGate -- Outputs True if both inputs are True, and False otherwise.
-        NAND -- Outputs True if both inputs are False, and False otherwise.
+        NandGate -- Outputs True if both inputs are False, and False otherwise.
-        OR -- Outputs True if at least one input is True, and False otherwise.
+        OrGate -- Outputs True if at least one input is True, and False otherwise.
-        NOR -- Outputs True if at least one input is False, and False otherwise.
+        NorGate -- Outputs True if at least one input is False, and False otherwise.
-        XOR -- Outputs True if exactly one input is True, and False otherwise.
+        XorGate -- Outputs True if exactly one input is True, and False otherwise.
-        XNOR -- Outputs True if both inputs are the same, and False otherwise.
+        XnorGate -- Outputs True if both inputs are the same, and False otherwise.

     Splitters (1 Input, 2 Outputs):
-        SPLIT -- Outputs a copy of its own input signal to both outputs.
+        SplitGate -- Outputs a copy of its own input signal to both outputs.
-        SWITCH -- Outputs a copy of its own input signal to one output gate, outputting False to the other gate.
+        SwitchGate -- Outputs a copy of its own input signal to one output gate, outputting False to the other gate.
 Includes a toggle() method which selects which gate is selected.
 False indicates gate 0 ('left') while True indicates gate 1 ('right').
 Can be used as a truth table input.